Dr. Jakob Schweizer

 Main Focus

-- Self-organising systems and chemical waves
+• Self-organizing systems and chemical waves

-- Sustainability in Research and Science, see also Max Planck Sustainability Network
+• Sustainability in research and science, see also Max Planck Sustainability Network

 Mathew Stracy, Jakob Schweizer, David J. Sherratt, Achillefs N. Kapanidis, Stephan Uphoff and Christian Lesterlin.
 Transient non-specific DNA binding dominates the target search of bacterial DNA-binding proteins, Molecular Cell, 2021